My favorite Free and Open Source Software image software turned 25 on Saturday! Happy 🎂 GIMP! (General Image Manipulation Program)

 0 Comments

 Nomacs is an image viewer with some basic editing capabilities.
 The best thing about Nomacs is its support for a wide range of file formats and conversion capabilities.
 I use the program extensively and it is smooth.
 If you need a good program for viewing or editing multiple formats of images, Nomacs is great.
 It's available for Windows, Mac, Linux, BSD and others.
 Check it out!
-Today's software is GeoGebra.
-It's a collection of free software and online math tools for Graphing Calculator, Geometry, 3D Graphing, Augmented Reality, Graphing, Spreadsheet, Probability, CAS (A software program that facilitates symbolic mathematics - Yes, I had to look it up.).
+It's Friday!
+(Everybody cheer!)

 The Authors